 \section{Conclusions}

-In this paper, we have shown how recently-developed techniques for weakly-supervised resonant anomaly detection can be easily extended to cover anomalies that also live on tails of distributions.
+In this paper, we have shown how recently developed techniques for weakly supervised resonant anomaly detection can be easily extended to cover anomalies that also live on tails of distributions.
 This situation commonly arises in well-motivated weak-scale scenarios such as SUSY, where the cascade decays of heavier BSM particles can produce resonances such as $Z$'s and Higgs bosons, while simultaneously populating the tails of features such as $p_T^\text{miss}$ and $H_T$.
 As long as the signal is localized in one feature where the background is smooth, resonant anomaly detection can be brought to bear on these additional features in order to enhance the sensitivity to signal.

 As a proof-of-concept demonstration, we applied the state-of-the-art anomaly detection method CATHODE~\cite{Hallin:2021wme} to the SUSY scenario $p p \rightarrow \widetilde{g} \widetilde{g}, \widetilde{g}\rightarrow q \bar{q} \widetilde{\chi}_2^0,\widetilde{\chi}_2^0 \rightarrow X \widetilde{\chi}_1^0$ where $X$ is either a $Z$ boson, Standard Model Higgs, or an additional (N)MSSM Higgs boson.
-Despite being model-agnostic, we showed that the CATHODE method is competitive with existing, dedicated, cut-based searches~\cite{CMS:2020fia,CMS:2022vpy,CMS:2017may}, because --- being inherently multivariate --- it takes advantage of correlations between features.
-Moreover, whereas each decay scenario required a separate, optimized analysis, CATHODE --- being model-agnostic --- is able to simultaneously target them all.
+Despite being model agnostic, we showed that the CATHODE method is competitive with existing, dedicated, cut-based searches~\cite{CMS:2020fia,CMS:2022vpy,CMS:2017may}, because --- being inherently multivariate --- it takes advantage of correlations between features.
+Moreover, whereas each decay scenario required a separate, optimized analysis, CATHODE --- being model agnostic --- is able to simultaneously target them all.